Rigaro/VRProEP/README.md

 Pattern recognition based myoelectric sensor.
 Discontinued.

 ## Hardware
-Resources for hardware integration can be found in https://github.com/Rigaro/VRProEP-Hardware
+Resources for hardware integration, such as CAD files and Arduino code, can be found in https://github.com/Rigaro/VRProEP-Hardware

 # Platform versions in reseach papers